 How do students work together with faculty?

-The program coordinator also works closely with students to determine the best sites to complete their professional practice experiences.
+Faculty members work closely with students to determine the best sites to complete their professional practice experiences.

 What type of awards have your faculty received?